 The most common language spoken in the Fincherville / Worthville neighborhood is English, spoken by 99.8% of households.
 Some people also speak Italian (2.1%).

-In the Fincherville / Worthville neighborhood in Jackson, GA, residents most commonly identify their ethnicity or ancestry as Irish (5.9%).
-There are also a number of people of English ancestry (5.4%), and residents who report German roots (4.9%), and some of the residents are also of Scots-Irish ancestry (2.0%).
+In the Fincherville / Worthville neighborhood in Jackson, GA, residents most commonly identify their ethnicity or ancestry as English (6.4%).
+There are also a number of people of Irish ancestry (5.9%), and residents who report German roots (5.7%), and some of the residents are also of Scots-Irish ancestry (1.9%), along with some French ancestry residents (1.2%), among others.

 How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
 Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
 Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
-The greatest number of commuters in Fincherville / Worthville neighborhood spend between 45 minutes and one hour commuting one-way to work (35.7% of working residents), longer and tougher than most commutes in America.
+The greatest number of commuters in Fincherville / Worthville neighborhood spend between 30 and 45 minutes commuting one-way to work (24.7% of working residents), which is at or a bit above the average length of a commute across all U.S. neighborhoods.
+However, there is also a significant group of residents (13.3%) who commute over an hour in each direction.